Jenniferwonder/js-practice/guess-the-number/README.md

   - [[Conditionals]]
 - User can see previous incorrect guesses
   - [[String]]
-- Each User can guess at most 10 times each round before getting the correct answer.
+- Each user can guess at most 10 times each round before getting the correct answer.
   - [[Operators]]
 - When out of chance, the user will receive a message showing the game is over and will not be able to continue the game.
 - When game is over, the user can click a button to replay the game.